Data Center Physical Security Recommendations with Auditor Insights

 There are so many aspects of physical security at data centers, but what are some best practices to embed physical security into the culture of your data center management?

-Best Practices for Physical Security at Data Centers
+4 Best Practices for Data Center Physical Security

-- Know Where the People Are – Physical access management to data centers is a critical component of the overall physical security of the environment.
-Both providing access and understanding movement through the data center is key.
+Physical access management to data centers is a critical component of the overall physical security of the environment.
+Both providing access and understanding movement through the data center are key.
 The use of biometric readers, anti-tailgating systems, mantraps, and other physical access control systems to ensure access to spaces is authorized and monitored is critical.

-- It’s All About the Layers – Physical security is one of the classic examples of defense in depth.
-To provide comprehensive physical security, multiple systems and process must work together, like perimeter security, access control, and process management.
+Physical security is one of the classic examples of defense in depth.
+To provide comprehensive physical security, multiple systems and processes must work together, like perimeter security, access control, and process management.

 Does your data center take physical security seriously?
 Is your critical data protected from physical threats?
 Contact us today to start learning more about information security for data centers.